You can gain real-world museum experience through internships, assistantships, special projects, and field trips.

 An important Civil War site, Sandusky sits just a mile and a half from LC.
 It is a registered Virginia Historic Landmark and listed on the National Register of Historic Places.
 The house is one of the finest examples of Federal style architecture in Virginia’s Piedmont region and is on the Civil War Trails tour.
 Sandusky’s library, document archives, and collections provide a variety of options for student research, scholarship, and publication.

-The Lynchburg College/Historic Sandusky partnership offers you numerous opportunities to get involved in a variety of museum operations including:
+The University of Lynchburg/Historic Sandusky partnership offers you numerous opportunities to get involved in a variety of museum operations including:

 - Exhibit planning

 Hands-on Learning and Research

 Four MA in History students participated in a six-week archaeology field school held this summer to excavate, analyze, and interpret the remains of a nineteenth century kitchen at Sandusky plantation.
 These kitchen remains will provide insight into the food practices and daily lives of both enslaved African Americans and the families who owned Sandusky.

 “My two favorite things are digging and working in the lab, processing the artifacts,” said Victoria Lunsford, one of the LC history graduate students working at the site.
 She and fellow student Marshall Dunn made the biggest find, a brick feature — perhaps a path, in the second week of excavation.
 “It’s by far the coolest thing,” said Victoria, who grew up in the house next door and played at Sandusky as a child.